 Table 3.
-Typical Pattern of a Global Upheaval

-T = -1 to $-2$ yr GRS rotation period begins to increase

-T = -1 yr SEB(S) is very faint, GRS prominent; ± STropD

-EZ becomes ochre with white spots in N

-$\mathbf{T} = 0$ SEB Revival,> GRS fades; ± STBn jet spots

-[new: NTBs (NTC-D) jet outbreak]

-T = +1 to +2 yr (SEB becomes reddish)

-[ old : NTBs (NTC-C) & NNTBs jet outbreaks]

-[new: NNTBs jet spots resume]

-(NTropZ becomes yellowish)

-EZ quietens and becomes more bluish

-T = +3 to +4 yr NTC-B appears in NTB.
+Typical pattern of a global upnea T(yr) Notes -1 to -2 GRS rotation period begins to increase -1 SEB(S) is very faint, GRS prominent; ± STropD EZ becomes ochre with white spots in N 0 SEB Revival, GRS fades; ± STBn jet spots [new: NTBs (NTC-D) jet outbreak] +1 to +2 (SEB becomes reddish) [old: NTBs (NTC-C) & NNTBs jet outbreaks [new: NNTBs jet spots resume] (NTropZ becomes yellowish) EZ quietens and becomes more bluish +3 to +4 NTC-B appears in NTB

-The table is taken from ref.5 p.250, with new amendments in bold . ' ± STropD ' means that a S. Tropical Disturbance may be present in some instances.
-NTC = North Temperate Current (NTC-B, -C, -D are different speed ranges).
+The table is taken from ref.
+5, p.250, with new amendments in italics.
+T (column 1) = typical time relative to the onset of the SEB Revival. ' \pm STropD' means that a South Tropical Disturbance may be present in some instances.
+NTC= North Temperate Current (NTC-B, -C, -D refer to different speed ranges).

-The reality of these upheavals has been reinforced by events since Wacker's [ref.
-24] proposal.
-The triple coincidence of SEB, EZ and NTBs events has recurred in 1975, 1990, and 2007; these account for all the SEB Revivals in this period except for one in 1993 and one in 2010, and all the EZ colorations except for one in 1978-80 and a weak one in 2001-02.
-(The years 1978-1980 might also qualify as a Global Upheaval as the EZ coloration was accompanied by vigorous activity within the SEB and on some jets, including a NTBs outbreak, but no SEB Revival.)
+NNTBs jet stream outbreaks (Table 3).
+The reality of these upheavals has been reinforced by events since Wacker's proposal.
+The triple coincidence of SEB, EZ and NTBs events has recurred in 1975, 1990, & 2007; these account for all the SEB Revivals in this period except for ones in 1993 & 2010, and all the EZ colorations except for one in 1978-'80 and a weak one in 2001/02.
+(The years 1978-'80 might also qualify as a global upheaval since the EZ coloration was accompanied by vigorous activity within the SEB and on some jets, including an NTBs outbreak, but no SEB Revival.)

-During these 40 years, with these very distinct, well-separated events, and hi-res observations from spacecraft and, latterly, from amateur imaging, we have come to understand these events better.
-All the southern hemisphere events in the Global Upheaval schedule are now recognised as attributes of the SEB Fade/Revival cycle, and S. Tropical Disturbances, which have occurred in a few such cycles, may also be included among these [refs.26, 27].
-So is the EZ coloration (although it can also appear in association with NEB cycles, as in 2012).
+heaval'.
+This is a set of large-scale outbreaks of various types in different domains on Jupiter, originally described as a 'zenological disturbance' by Wacker (1975);24 the concept was refined and renamed 'global upheaval' by Rogers.^{5,10} The latter description included, as the most important elements, a SEB Fade/Revival cycle, coloration in the EZ, and - a year or two later - NTBs and res amateur imaging - we have come to understand these phenomena better.
+All the southern hemisphere events in the global upheaval schedule are now recognised as attributes of the SEB Fade/Revival cycle.
+S. Tropical Disturbances, which have occurred in a few such cycles, may also be included among these,^{26,27} as well as the EZ coloration (although it can also appear in association with NEB cycles, as in 2012).
 Now we can identify changes in the NNTB (especially the suppression of NNTBs jet activity) as consequences of the NTB cycle.
-So the Global Upheaval now appears to be, essentially, a coincidence of SEB and NTB cycles, along with EZ coloration.
+So the global upheaval now appears to be, essentially, a coincidence of SEB and NTB cycles, along with EZ coloration.